Davey Lopes: Playing

 When Lopes started his career in the Dodger organization, he was an introvert, reserved and quiet.
 Tommy Lasorda encouraged him to assert himself more.
 According to Tommy John, "And as his confidence grew, Dave did just that, becoming outspoken, a catalyst, a leader.
 He was a guy whose blazing speed made things happen on the field and whose personality made things happen in the clubhouse.
 When something needed to be said to a teammate, even if it was critical, Lopes would be the guy to say it."
 Lasorda was also responsible for converting Lopes from an outfielder into a second baseman.
-He played three seasons in Triple-A, in Spokane (1970–71) and Albuquerque (1972), all with Lasorda as manager.

 At age 27, Lopes made his major league debut for the Dodgers on September 22, 1972, against the rival Giants and was hitless in five at bats.
 Two days later, he recorded his first hit on a single to right field off of the Giants' Jim Barr.
 His first home run was hit on May 13, 1973, also against Barr.